CBSE Class 10th Exam Date:17 Feb' 26 - 17 Feb' 26

 Hence, the correct answer is 33.4.

-The topics discussed in the NCERT Class 10 Maths Chapter 13 Statistics are:
+Students will explore the following topics in NCERT Class 10 Maths Chapter 13 Statistics:

 Measures of Central Tendency - Mean, Median, and Mode: